The following information provides basic guidelines and may be periodically updated. Any questions should be directed to Communications.

 The name of our costumed mascot, General, is capitalized.

 The species name, grizzly, is not capitalized.

 Official GGC Grizzly images are primarily for use by Grizzly Athletics and to communicate GGC pride and school spirit.

 College departments, groups and student organizations must obtain approval through Auxiliary Services before using any GGC Grizzly graphics, images or marks.
-Final artwork must be approved through the Office of Strategic Communications and Positioning before production.
+Final artwork must be approved through Communications before production.